The Life and Music of Dom Rosendo Salvado

 Coinciding with the 100th anniversary of the Armistice and the end of the First World War, the Old Court House Law Museum’s newest exhibition commemorates ordinary members of the Western Australian legal profession who went to war, achieved extraordinary things and exerted an ongoing influence post war.

-Listen to Museum Curator Julianne Mackay talking about the exhibition on RSLWA’s ‘PREP Your Standard NATO’ podcast
+Listen to immediate past Curator Julianne Mackay talking about the exhibition on RSLWA’s ‘PREP Your Standard NATO’ podcast

 The Anatomy of Crime – Cracking the World of Forensics

 The second installment in the Museum’s series all about Forensics is now open.